Chimaera: Anatomy

-In many species, the bulbous snout is modified into an elongated sensory organ capable of electroreception to find prey.
+In many species, the bulbous snout is modified into an elongated sensory organ, capable of electroreception to find prey.
 The cartilaginous skull is holostylic, meaning that the palatoquadrate (upper jaw cartilage) is completely fused to the neurocranium (cranial cartilage).
-This contrasts with modern sharks, where the palatoquadrate is movable and detachable, a condition known as hyostyly.
-The back of the head is supported by a complex of fused vertebrae, the synarcual, which also connects to the dorsal fin spine.
+This contrasts with modern sharks, where the palatoquadrate is movable and detachable, a trait known as hyostyly.
+The back of the head is supported by a complex of fused vertebrae called the synarcual, which also connects to the dorsal fin spine.

-Instead of sharks' many sharp and replaceable teeth, chimaeras have just six large permanent tooth plates, which grow continuously through their entire life.
-These tooth plates are arranged in three pairs: one pair at the tip of the lower jaws and two pairs along the upper jaws.
-They together form a protruding beak-like crushing and grinding mechanism, comparable to the incisor teeth of rodents and lagomorphs (hence the name "rabbit fish").
-Chimaera teeth are unique among vertebrates due to their mode of mineralization.
+Instead of sharks' many sharp, consistently-replaced teeth, chimaeras have just six large, permanent tooth-plates, which grow continuously throughout their entire life.
+These tooth-plates are arranged in three pairs, with one pair at the tip of the lower jaws and two pairs along the upper jaws.
+They together form a protruding, beak-like crushing and grinding mechanism, comparable to the incisor teeth of rodents and lagomorphs (hence the name "rabbit fish").
+Chimaera teeth are unique among vertebrates, due to their mode of mineralization.
 Most of each plate is formed by relatively soft osteodentin, but the active edges are supplemented by a unique hypermineralized tissue called pleromin.
-Pleromin is an extremely hard enamel-like tissue arranged into sheets or beaded rods, but it is deposited by mesenchyme-derived cells similar to those that form bone.
-In addition, pleuromin's hardness is due to the mineral whitlockite, which crystalizes within the teeth as the animal matures.
+Pleromin is an extremely hard enamel-like tissue, arranged into sheets or beaded rods, but it is deposited by mesenchyme-derived cells similar to those that form bone.
+In addition, pleromin's hardness is due to the mineral whitlockite, which crystalizes within the teeth as the animal matures.
 Other vertebrates with hypermineralized teeth rely on enamel, which is derived from ameloblasts and encases round crystals of the mineral apatite.